TedVu/subscription-management/README.md

-# To do
+# TO DO

-- Fix display subscription card when there is only one subscription
+- DEFECT: Fix display subscription card when there is only one subscription
+- DEFECT: Refresh rate when deleting a subscription item is not consistent
-- Recheck authentication logic
+- FEATURE: Recheck authentication logic
-- Implement update action including adding a details page
+- FEATURE: Implement update action including adding a details page

 # Subscription Management